danielazamorah/ml-airbnb-pricing-mexico-city/README.md

 <img src="assets/images/out_new_area_prices.png">

-Airbnb does mention that to determine prices they use listings that are similar to yours, considering criteria like location, listing type, rooms, amenities, reviews, ratings, etc.

-So, I decided to use some Airbnb data from Mexico City available on the site [*Inside Airbnb*](http://insideairbnb.com/get-the-data/) (specifically, the dataset corresponding to Mexico City on the quarter June 27th-Sept 22nd, 2023) and train a model where we use `host` and `unit` information to predict a price. **The main objective will be obtaining the predicted price and explaining which factors were the ones influencing the most that specific prediction.**
+Airbnb does mention that to determine prices they use listings that are similar to yours, considering criteria like location, listing type, rooms, amenities, reviews, ratings, etc. So, I decided to use some Airbnb data from Mexico City available on the site [*Inside Airbnb*](http://insideairbnb.com/get-the-data/) (specifically, the dataset corresponding to Mexico City on the quarter June 27th-Sept 22nd, 2023) and train a model where we use `host` and `unit` information to predict a price. **The main objective will be to have the ability to experiment with different listing factors to see how this affects price predictions🧪.**

 > ⚡️ This project was done as the final delivery for the [DataTalksClub ML Zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp).
 I've been completing the course while trying to use in parallel Google Cloud Machine Learning offerings [see the repository: https://github.com/datasciencedani/ml-zoomcamp-gcp].

-> 💡 Cool idea on further iterations: **use also images** of the listings as determinants for the price.

 ## Result